FREQUENTLY ASKED QUESTIONS

 Why is there such a long period of time between the selection of fellows and fellows start date at the State Department?

 Once Fellows are selected for a JSF award, they must go through a U.S. government security clearance process that can take anywhere from 2 to 6 months.
-To assure that Fellows can begin a productive fellowship year in mid-August (to coincide with the academic calendar) Fellows are selected in late February.
+To assure that Fellows can begin a productive fellowship year in mid-August (to coincide with the academic calendar) Fellows are selected in December.

 Do Jefferson Fellows get placed in an office at the State Department or do they get to choose their assignment there?